All Episodes

 Here's how simple this is.

-Anyway, it's simple, fast, it's easy to make the switch, just dial pound 250, say the keyword save now.
+Anyway, it's simple, fast, it's easy to make the switch.

-I have no idea what the hell you're doing up in New York the day before Hamas's global day of jihad tomorrow, but um, I don't get to see you enough.
+My history with my in-studio guest, I have no idea what the hell you were doing up in New York the day before Hamas's global day of jihad tomorrow, but I don't get to see you enough.

 You're like family to me.

-Uh you know, I was I first interviewed you in a holiday inn in Decatur, Alabama.
+You know, I first interviewed you in a holiday inn in Decatur, Alabama.

 I bring this up often.